materialsinnovation/tms-materials-informatics-workshop/OUTLINE.md

 ready to go.
 If people want to set up the environment on their own laptops they can.

-Many of our example will come from this basic set of MKS examples.
+Many of our examples will come from the basic set of MKS examples.

 http://materialsinnovation.github.io/pymks/EXAMPLES.html